-Apprentices employed on NAECI work shall be paid in the 3rd Year of apprenticeship up to 25% of the incentive bonus payment applicable to Grade 4 Craft employees and in the 4th Year up to 50%.
+- (v) 16 and 17 year olds are to be paid 75% of the incentive bonus payment applicable to their grade. - (vi) Apprentices employed on NAECI work shall be paid in the 3rd Year of apprenticeship up to 25% of the incentive bonus payment applicable to Grade 4 Craft employees and in the 4th Year up to 50%.

-A.3 PROFICIENCY PAYMENTS FOR WELDING (NAECI 6.4) From Monday 7 January 2013
+A.3 PROFICIENCY PAYMENTS FOR WELDING (NAECI 6.4) From Monday 7 January 2019

 CATEGORY A Materials to be welded Any material in category B, C or D Nature of Work Manual, semi-automatic or stud welding of non- pressure parts: e.g. casings or structural work.
-Qualifying weld tests to be completed by each skilled employee and approved to: The satisfaction of the employer within the appropriate design and safety standards, but where the work does not require a test to be passed in accordance with BS EN 287/ASME IX or equivalent.
-Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/13 None From 06/01/14 None From 05/01/15 None
+Qualifying weld tests to be completed by each skilled employee and approved to: The satisfaction of the employer within the appropriate design and safety standards, but where the work does not require a test to be passed in accordance with ISO 9606/ASME IX or equivalent.
+Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/19 None

 CATEGORY B Materials to be welded Carbon Steel Nature of Work Welding of pressure parts, tubes, pipes, vessels or structural work.
-Qualifying weld tests to be completed by each skilled employee and approved to: Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From From From 07/01/13 06/01/14 05/01/15 14p per hour 14p per hour 15p per hour
+Qualifying weld tests to be completed by each skilled employee and approved to: ISO 9606/ASME IX or equivalent.
+Proficiency payments in addition to the skilled basic rate in A2(a) or A8(a) From 07/01/19 15p per hour